TJNII/basic_url/README.md

 BasicUrl
 ========

-A simple class that provides basic URL operations.
+A simple Ruby module that provides basic URL operations.

 This implementation supports: